 Three years ago, the authority in charge of fertilization in the United Kingdom accepted a request from Francis Crook Institute.
 This request was to legitimately make changes to the embryos of humans with the CRISPR-Cas.
 After research and risk checks, the authority accepted the proposal, which indicates some safety in the gene-editing process.
 However, some researchers still caution against these processes.
 According to them, the process is still too risky to use.

 Gene editing, for now, may seem limited to food production and living organisms.
 However, if we get this technology right, it will help different life activities like;

 - Pest treatment industry

 Advantages of Gene Editing

-Gene editing may not yet be a globally accepted technology, but it has a lot of potential.
+Gene editing may not yet be a globally accepted technology, but it has a lot of potentials.
 Some advantages include;

 - Removing allergies from food

 - Combating health conditions